 You probably head to Costco to pick up supersized EVOO, fiddle leaf figs, or even luxury-brand towels.
-And, if you’re a super user, you probably also use them to book your vacations, rent cars, and get your yearly eye check-up at the big-box store.
+And, if you’re a super user, you probably also book your vacations, rent cars, and get your yearly eye check-up at the big-box store.
 Honestly — what can’t you get at Costco?
-And the Venn Diagram of things you need and things you can get there is becoming more of a circle every day because, surprise! — they even offer mortgages.
+The Venn diagram of things you need and things you can get there is becoming more of a circle every day because — surprise! — they even offer mortgages.
 So whether you’re picking out a starter home or planning to transform a new house into an Airbnb, Costco really has you covered.

-If you’re a little worried about making the biggest purchase of your life through the savings superstore, don’t be alarmed: Costco doesn't directly act as a lender — instead they work with First Choice Loan Services (a Berkshire Bank Company) to offer special interest rates and capped fees to members who are purchasing a house with a conventional, FHA, jumbo, or VA loan, or refinancing their home.
+If you’re a little worried about making the biggest purchase of your life through the savings superstore, don’t be alarmed.
+Like I mentioned before, Costco isn’t technically a lender — instead they work with a company called CrossCountry Mortgage to offer special interest rates and capped fees to members who are purchasing a house with a conventional, FHA, jumbo, or VA loan, or those refinancing their homes.